Why Busbar Cutting Creates Scrap

 Shearing is fast and has minimal kerf, but can leave rollover/burr if clearance is off or tooling is dull.
 It’s excellent for high-volume straight cuts and works best with a defined deburr step.

 Sawing removes a blade-width kerf but typically yields a cleaner 90° face out of the machine.
 It’s slower and generates chips, yet may cut your rework on critical lap joints.
+Choosing the right BUSBAR MACHINE for your process directly impacts which cutting method delivers the best edge quality for your application.

 How to Minimize Off-Cut Waste on Busbar Cutting Machines